The secrets to avoiding 'well-being washing'

 “But while these are commendable, even laudable actions, genuine commitment to employee well-being involves addressing more systemic issues.
 Workplace burnout often stems from factors such as overload, lack of support, and the need for greater work-life balance.
 Hybrid working can help address these concerns”, says Joanne Bushell, MD, IWG Plc.
 South Africa.

-According to IWG’s Hybrid & Healthy study, hybrid workers are healthier, happier and more productive as a result of working closer to home.
+According to IWG’s Happy and Healthy study, hybrid workers are healthier, happier and more productive as a result of working closer to home.
 The average hybrid worker is now getting 4.7 hours of exercise a week, compared to 3.4 hours before the pandemic.
 They’re sleeping longer (the equivalent of three days’ worth of extra sleep a year) because they don’t have those long commutes, and they have more time to cook nutritious meals during the week.

 There are other upsides, too, like the ability to work from an office that suits personal preferences, whether that’s in location, design or the type of meeting rooms available, and the ability to collaborate effectively in flexible and modern meeting spaces.